Siege of Oreja: Principal sources

 Nineteen royal charters were issued from Alfonso's camp during the siege (nos.
 334–52), and another two (nos.
 353–54) are important for its dating.
 The dating and chronology of the siege can be most reliably established from an examination of the documents.

 Background

 The town of Oreja (Aurelia), with its castle, lay on the Tagus about 50 km upstream from Toledo.
 It was of strategic importance for the defence of Toledo.
-It is today represented by Colmenar de Oreja, then the small settlement of Apis Aureliae.
 In 1113, at the height of the civil war between Queen Urraca, the supporters of her son, the future Alfonso VII, and the supporters of her husband, Alfonso the Battler, while it was being guarded by the duke of nearby Toledo, Álvar Fáñez, Oreja fell to the Muslims.
 According to the Chronica: